Helmholtz Resonator Calculator

 - Cylindrical shape.

-In the first one, you have to manually insert the volume, while for the others, we are the ones doing the math — you only have to insert the measurement of the chamber.
+In the first one, you have to manually insert the volume (you can calculate it for many shapes with our volume calculator, while for the others, we are the ones doing the math — you only have to insert the measurement of the chamber.

 🙋 We added the end correction for a circular opening.
 We set it by default at , but if you want to modify, simply click on